franzbu/EnhancedSpaces.spoon/README.md

 'Still, this is nothing groundbrakingly new', I hear you say, and you are right.
 You might be surprised, though, what difference a slightly altered approach can make.
 But read on and judge for yourself.

 One last thing before we dive in: SpaceHammer has been designed to handle your windows and mSpaces by using keyboard shortcuts; however, similar to other operations, at times it is simpler and faster if you let your keyboard and pointing device cooperate.
-Thus SpaceHammer provides an alternative by using a pointing device whenever it has the potential of being beneficial.
+Thus SpaceHammer provides an alternative by using a pointing device whenever this has the potential of being beneficial.

 ## Installation